-George and Wendy’s Sanibel Seafood Grille has several seating options inside and out.
-Once settled, browse a selection of soups, salads, flat-breads, tacos, tapas, burgers and wraps.
+George and Wendy’s Sanibel Seafood Grille has seating options inside and out.
+Once settled, browse soups, salads, flat-breads, tacos, tapas, burgers and wraps.
 Seafood options range from mussels and calamari to crab legs and signature sandwiches.
 For dinner, find steaks, salmon, snapper, shrimp, pasta and burgers.
-Additionally, kids can try quesadillas, PB&J, grilled cheese, burgers, chicken tenders, and fried fish or shrimp.
+Additionally, kids order quesadillas, PB&J, grilled cheese, burgers, chicken tenders, and fried fish or shrimp.

 Looking for old-fashion fun?
 Head to Cheeburger Cheeburger, a fast-food chain that serves burgers, shakes and fried favorites in a ’50s-style setting.
 Although Cheeburger Cheeburger serves salads and appetizers, burgers are the go-to here.

 Start by picking a burger size, ranging from a quarter-pound to 1 pound.
 Then select the bun and fixings.
-The restaurant offers dozens of cheeses, toppings, sauces and extras, so hungry visitors can create the ultimate meal.
-For a simple option, order an in-house specialty such as the island with Swiss, teriyaki, pineapple, and bacon.
+The restaurant offers dozens of cheeses, toppings, sauces and extras, so hungry visitors create the ultimate handheld treat.
+For a simple option, order an in-house specialty such as island with Swiss, teriyaki, pineapple, and bacon.
 Don’t forget to pair the burger with a milkshake.